 Now that you have goals, it’s important to identify when those goal metrics are met.
 Often, this means tracking form submissions or link clicks.
-I recommend you read Adam Roth’s Google Analytics Form Tracking guide to begin.
+We recommend you read this Google Analytics Form Tracking guide to begin.

 While close in dynamics, goals and events are two different metrics.
 Both help you analyze how users interact with your site, but they do so in unique ways.
 It’s important to understand those differences and nuances.

 Google Analytics distinguishes between the two inside its interface.
 To locate goals, you need to access the Conversions section.
 To locate events, you need to access the Behavior section.